haiko/ng2-form-utils/README.md

 - getControl(propertyName: string) - Gives the `Control` for a particular property of the object.

-- dirtyControls - Make all `Control`s dirty.
+- dirtyControls - Make all `Controls` dirty.

 - getInvalidControls - Retrieve all invalid controls.